StreamMDX Perf Harness

 }Scheduling presets

 The harness accepts --scheduling (default, smooth, aggressive) and optional overrides.
-If omitted, it defaults to aggressive:
+If omitted, it defaults to aggressive.

 --batch microtask|timeout|rAF